-Let us finally note that while in this section we have focused on deterministic problems, there are variants of MPC, which include the treatment of uncertainty.
+We note that while we have focused on deterministic problems in this section, there are variants of MPC that include the treatment of uncertainty.
 The books and papers cited earlier contain several ideas along these lines; see e.g. the books by Kouvaritakis and Cannon [KoC16], Rawlings, Mayne, and Diehl [RMD17], and the survey by Mesbah [Mes16].